-I was ecstatic to participate in the certification beta testing program and become one of the first certified JIRA Administrators!
+Back in early 2016, Atlassian launched a certification for Jira administrators.
+I was ecstatic to participate in the beta testing program and earn one of the first ACP-JA badges ever awarded!

 How to Study